AlexanderA35/CodeConductors25-26/README.md

 After you do that go to TeamCode -> Java -> org.firstinspires.ftc.teamcode Then right click on org.firstinspires.ftc.teamcode -> add Java class then you can copy and paste the code
+This is dirrectly coppied from blocks to java in onbot except:
+I added "double shspeed = 0;" in line 28